dlesbre/mlpp/README.md

 	class ArgumentParserNoExit(argparse.ArgumentParser):
 	```
 	which raises `argparse.ArgumentError` instead of exiting, allowing errors to be caught and passed to the preprocessor error handling system.
-- `Preprocessor.send_error(self, msg: str)` - sends an error (and exits).
+- `Preprocessor.send_error(self, name: str, msg: str)` - sends an error (and exits).
 Errors should be only fatal problems.
 Non-fatal problems should be warnings.
-- `Preprocessor.send_warning(self, msg: str)` - sends a warning.
+- `Preprocessor.send_warning(self, name: str, msg: str)` - sends a warning.
 - `Preprocessor.current_position: Position` - variable containing all position info.
 - `Preprocessor.parse(self, string: str) -> str` - processed the string commands and blocks and returns the parsed version
 	It can be used for block contents, recursive defines, or any text which has preprocessor syntax.

----

-## Developpement install

-To install the package for developpement

-1. Create a virtual environment

-		python3 -m venv venv

-2. Lauch the virtual env

-		source venv/bin/activate

-3. upgrade pip and install requirements

-		python -m pip install --upgrade pip
-		pip install -r requirements-devel.txt

-4. Install the package

-		pip install -e .

-5. You're done!
-You import `Preprocessor` from python.
-You can also run tests with

-		pytest